 In some instances, there is no known cause for IUGR.
-Experts suggest that in these cases, the parents may be smaller than average or live in an area with an higher altitude, leading to unusually small infants.
+Experts suggest that in these cases, the parents may be smaller than average or live in an area with a higher altitude, leading to unusually small infants.

 Infants diagnosed with IUGR may have severe complications during labor and delivery.
 The complications will greatly depend upon the reason IUGR developed and when the infant started experiencing growth issues.
-One of the most severe issues is a stillborn birth, which typically occurs when an infant’s weight is below the 5th percentile.
+One of the most severe consequences is a stillborn birth, which typically occurs when an infant’s weight is below the 5th percentile.